oveits/katacoda-scenarios/jenkins-build-docker-images/step1.md

 We will prepare an environment with a Jenkins server running as a Docker Container.

-First we start the container in detached mode with a while loop.
-This allows us to prepare the Jenkins environment before we start the application:
+First we start the container in detached mode with a tail to a log file we will create and use later:

 `docker run -d -u root --rm --name jenkins \
     -p 8080:8080 -p 50000:50000 \